Judy Cheeks: Other work

 Cheeks acted in various movies and TV shows: She starred in her first movie Caribbean Rhapsody (Caribia, 1978) with Rossano Brazzi, filmed in Haiti.
 1980 La playa del amor, 1984 SOKO 5113 (TV series, episode: Tapetenwechsel), and starred in one episode of the TV series Salzburger Nockerln in 1992.

-Cheeks is the author of Love and Honor about her late father, Reverend Julius Cheeks.
+Cheeks was the author of Love and Honor about her late father, Reverend Julius Cheeks.

+Death

+Cheeks died on November 26, 2025, at the age of 71.